 The first thing to think about when a child’s faith is challenged is the motive of the challenger.
 A child needs to understand that their response should differ depending on whether or not the motives are truly theological.
 For example, if a bully is saying nasty things to a child about their beliefs, this is probably not a true challenge to their faith.
 It is likely motivated by dislike or emotional turmoil.
 In this case, it is better for the child to react compassionately and where necessary ask an adult for help.
 This can then become a lesson about loving one’s enemy instead.
 But, if the challenge appears to be genuine, then they can move onto the next step in the process.

-What was actually said?
+What was actually said to the child?

 The next step is to ask the child exactly what was said to them.
 This is because in order to respond to a challenge, we need to hear and understand the other person’s viewpoint first.
 We need to demonstrate to children that it is best to listen and ask questions first.
 They do not need to respond immediately.
 In most cases, the challenging is coming from someone they see on a regular basis, and there will be opportunities to respond in the future.